jcorporation/myGPIOd/README.md

 # myGPIOd

-myGPIOd is a lightweight gpio controlling daemon.
+myGPIOd is a lightweight GPIO controlling daemon.
 It is written in C and has no dependencies but the libgpiod2 library version 2.

 It consists of a daemon, a client library and a command line tool.